matheoBM/3D-Unity-Course---Jatpack-Heist/README.md

-# 3D Unity Course - Jatpack Heist
+# 3D Unity Course - Jetpack Heist

 Simple game in which you control a jatpack to try to get to the ending of the level.
 Use [a][d] to control que direction of the japack and use [Espace] to activate the thrust.